 Sometimes the best cost-saving landscaping strategies involve enhancing the plants and flowers you already have.
 Oftentimes, the existing elements can spill over and make the landscaping look tired and messy.
 Mulch may run onto the grass, trees might look neglected, and flower beds could look a little rough.

-Edging is the perfect solution to help maintain your mulch, eliminate the chance for erosion, and make your landscaping pop.
+Edging is the perfect solution to help maintain your mulch, eliminate the chance of erosion, and make your landscaping pop.
 You can buy edging in a variety of materials like brick, concrete, stone, metal, logs, recyclable materials, and wood.

 While this might not be the most cost-effective item on the list, it can be an excellent solution for a client that needs to take their landscaping to a whole new level.
 The edging can cost anywhere between $100-$500, depending on the size of the yard.

-11. Dig in to the Beach Pebbles
+11. Dig into the Beach Pebbles

 If you work with clients who live on a lake or love the sea, pebbles would be an aesthetic, cost-effective way to enhance the lawn.
 Not only are pebbles budget-friendly, but they will fill the gaps in the flagstones.
 If the home has a stone walkway already, the beach pebbles are the ideal solution.

 This project can do an excellent job of making your plants grow in the rock garden.
 It starts by laying out cheaper landscape fabric and then a collection of pebbles.
 If you want to build a bonus garden path, you can buy smaller pebbles.
 The most important thing to remember here is to purchase additional edging.
-You want to make sure the landscaping is organized and does not spillover.
+You want to make sure the landscaping is organized and does not spill over.

 For a cost, beach pebbles usually go for $1 per pound, plus any money spent for fabric and edging.